niplav/site/range_and_forecasting_accuracy.md

 For PredictionBook, users can still predict after any resolution.
 The script fetches the first resolution, making some predictions retroactive.
-I could instead retrieve the result of the last resolution, but I'm not sure it would be worth the effort, or improve the quality of the data very much.
+I could instead retrieve the result of the last resolution, but I don't think it would be worth the effort, or improve the quality of the data very much.

 Examples: